sce/flot/API.md

 }
 ```

-If you set "clickable" to true, the plot will listen for click events
+If you set `clickable` to `true`, the plot will listen for click events
-on the plot area and fire a "plotclick" event on the placeholder with
+on the plot area and fire a `plotclick` event on the placeholder with
 a position and a nearby data item object as parameters.
 The coordinates
 are available both in the unit of the axes (not in pixels) and in
 global screen coordinates.

-Likewise, if you set "hoverable" to true, the plot will listen for
+Likewise, if you set `hoverable` to `true`, the plot will listen for
-mouse move events on the plot area and fire a "plothover" event with
+mouse move events on the plot area and fire a `plothover` event with
-the same parameters as the "plotclick" event.
-If "autoHighlight" is
+the same parameters as the `plotclick` event.
+If `autoHighlight` is
-true (the default), nearby data items are highlighted automatically.
+`true` (the default), nearby data items are highlighted automatically.
 If needed, you can disable highlighting and control it yourself with
-the highlight/unhighlight plot methods described elsewhere.
+the `highlight`/`unhighlight` plot methods described elsewhere.

-You can use "plotclick" and "plothover" events like this:
+You can use `plotclick` and `plothover` events like this:

 ```js
 $.plot($("#placeholder"), [ d ], { grid: { clickable: true } });